prateekstark/Generative-Networks/README.md

 # Generative-Networks
-An implementation of some basic Generative Adversarial Networks.
+An implementation of some basic Generative Networks.